mdnajishkhan/KBC/README.md

 # KBC
-Enjoy the one the most popular game of the India Koun banega crorepati
+Enjoy the one the most popular game of the India Koun banega crorepati.
+Author-MD NAJISH KHAN